-Cinnamon macaron with pear buttercream frosting is delicious!
+The best cinnamon macarons with pear buttercream frosting are amazing!
 This combination really goes great together and it is topped off with ground cinnamon.
 The French were super genius for creating this little treat from heaven.
 It has that crisp delicate outside with the chewy center.
-Don’t miss out on this recipe!
+Don't miss out on this recipe!

 Read closely because there are a ton of important steps when making macarons.
 Preheat your oven to 300 degrees.
 Prepare your cookie sheets and line them with silicon macaron mats (you can do it with parchment paper as well, but I prefer this method).

-Prepare a large pastry bag fitted with a plain tip (I used Wilton 1A tip).
-Measure all of your ingredients out well on a food scale.
-I got mine from Bed, bath and Beyond for $10.
-It is super important to literally do this the french way because with american measuring your macaron will not turn out as well.
+Prepare a large pastry bag fitted with a plain tip (Wilton 1A tip).
+Measure all of your ingredients out on a food scale.
+It is super important to do this and here is why!

-In a food processor or bullet, blend your almond flour, confectioner’s sugar and 1/2 tsp of cinnamon.
-Even after it is blended well, I still sifted after to get any remaining large clumps out (super important fact #2) Set aside.
+In a food processor or bullet, blend your almond flour, confectioner's sugar and ½ teaspoon of cinnamon.
+Even after it is blended well, still sift after to get any remaining large clumps out.
+Set aside.

 Add your vanilla extract and brown food coloring gel at this point.
 You whisk for an additional minute of until stiff peaks form and the egg whites will stick to your whisk attachment.

 The perfect meringue